prajun7/wxc-bench-package/DEPLOYMENT.md

 2. Go to Account Settings → API tokens (or visit https://test.pypi.org/manage/account/token/)
 3. Click "Add API token"
 4. Name it (e.g., `testpypi-uploader`)
-5. Set scope to your project name: `wxc-bench`
+5. Set scope to your project name: `wxcbench`
 6. Click "Add token" and **copy the token immediately** (starts with `pypi-`)

 #### For PyPI: